 Mouse over the type of consumable to learn more about its characteristics.

-- After you select the items you need, click Accept and confirm the purchase.
+- After you select the items you need, click Accept to confirm the purchase.
 The consumables are loaded into your vehicle.

 No vehicle can roll into battle without a crew.
 A well-trained crew enhances your battle performance and is key to your success on the battlefield.